 Conversion Rate (%)

 This formula will divide the number of won deals by the total number of deals to return the conversion rate of won deals.
 The format of the formula must be set to "Percent" for this formula to work as intended.

 This example shows how to return the revenue from different data sources (integrations, too) in a combined output.
-You can also add a prefix/suffix to the formula according to the currency being used.
+You can also add a prefix/suffix to the formula, according to the currency being used.